 Below we've listed the most frequently asked questions, based on calls to our hotline.
-For more detailed information check out our extensive Recyclopedia, with recycling and disposal instructions.
+For more detailed information check out our extensive A-Z list, with recycling and disposal instructions.
 You can also keep up with our weekly columns in the Providence Journal.

 Q. Where can I get another recycling bin?

 A. Call your local Department of Public Works.
 A list of their telephone numbers can be found here.